emfree/strace-ebpf/README.md

 But we should also be able to stuff like include user stacks (which `strace` doesn't) and humanize call arguments and return values (which `perf trace` doesn't, as far as I know).
+Lots to do...